cypress-io/cypress-documentation/source/guides/guides/command-line.md

 }
 ```

 The promise is only rejected if Cypress cannot run for some reason; for example if a binary has not been installed.
-In that case, the promise will be rejected with detailed error.
+In that case, the promise will be rejected with a detailed error.

-### Options
+***Options***

-You have already seen the first useful option `run` takes: `{spec: "<spec path>"}`.
-Without it Cypress will try to run all files in the default `cypress/integration` folder.
-This and other options all are the same as Cypress {% urlHash "run options" cypress-run %}, except they have to the full words and not single letter aliases.
+You have already seen the first useful option `run` accepts: `{spec: "<spec path>"}`.
+Without it, Cypress will try to run all files in the default `cypress/integration` folder.
+This and other options are all the same as {% urlHash "`cypress run` command options" cypress-run %}, except they need to be the full words and not the single letter aliases.

 **{% fa fa-check-circle green %} Correct Usage**

 ```javascript
 const cypress = require('cypress')

 cypress.run({
   spec: './cypress/integration/spec.js',
   port: 8220,